Yury-Shevchenko/mad/README.md

 ### Scenario 4: “Custom display”

 The previous examples have demonstrated the tabular format of the task.
-However, researchers might ask participants to make choices in other contexts, e.g., in a more ecologically valid design.
-In this example, we consider the task where a participant can examine cues that are positioned on a bicycle.
-The participants have to click on cues to see them.
+However, researchers might be interested in analyzing behavior in more natural contexts, in which the information is embedded into the environment.
+In this example, we consider the task where a participant can choose between different types of bicycles.
+The participants can see the information about the options by clicking of designating areas around the bicycles (see Figure 4).
-To customize the display, we need first to set the parameter *_customDisplay* to true.
+To customize the display, we need to set the parameter *_customDisplay* to true.
 Then, we have to work with the “Content” of the screen, where we create both options and cues elements.
-For each of the options that participants can click to make a decision, we need to define an `id` that corresponds to the internal name of the option.
+For each of the options that participants can click to make a decision (i.e., "Choose" buttons), we need to define an `id` that corresponds to the internal name of the option.
 The id can be set for any HTML element, giving you freedom to decide what the element should look like: it can be a text, an image, or a field.

 ```javascript
 <div id = “Option1”>